Stuycs-K/final-project-09-veto-adrian-zhang-junling/WORKLOG.md

 Worked on presentation file and finished the different types of obfuscation.
 Starting to work on reasons to obfuscate and potential flaws/downsides of obfuscation.

+### 2024-05-29

+Finished up presentation document, including obfuscation tools and the IOCCC.
+Only thing to add to presentation is documentation for our code: how to use our programs.

 ## Junling Zhang